Succession season 2: Development

 On June 11, 2018, following the premiere of the first season, HBO renewed Succession for a ten-episode second season.
-The season was announced with series creator Jesse Armstrong to set to continue as showrunner.
+The season was announced with series creator Jesse Armstrong set to continue as showrunner.

 Casting

 Dagmara Domińczyk, Arian Moayed and J. Smith-Cameron were promoted to the main cast for the season.

 All main cast members return from the previous season, excluding Natalie Gold.
 Dagmara Domińczyk, Arian Moayed and J. Smith-Cameron, who previously starred in recurring roles, were promoted to the main cast for the season.
 On May 21, 2019, Holly Hunter joined the cast in a recurring role in the second season.

 Filming

 The second season saw a significant increase in location shifts.
 The opening scenes of the season premiere were shot on location in Iceland, while Henry Ford II's 1960 estate in the Hamptons was used as the Roys' summer home.
 Oheka Castle in Huntington, New York, stood in for the Roys' hunting lodge in Hungary for the episode "Hunting".
 Filming also took place on Long Island, with a mansion once belonging to Junius Spencer Morgan featuring prominently in the episode "Tern Haven".
 The estate is one of several in the area used as filming locations for the second season.
 From April through May 2019, the production recruited extras for filming in Lake Placid, and Lake George, New York, where the episode "Argestes" was shot.
 Production moved to Dundee for the eighth episode, with additional filming taking place in Glasgow and Ayr for the preceding episode (which takes place in England).
 Starting from July 17, 2019, the crew filmed in Korčula, Croatia, for the second-season finale episode "This Is Not for Tears", including extensive scenes on a yacht.